 I would whole-heartedly recommend this movie to anyone and everyone.
 I’m sure you’ll love it as much as I did.

-Justin’s Review: The Cutting Edge is one of the oldest favorites at Mutant Reviewers, and for a good reason.
+Justin’s review: The Cutting Edge is one of the oldest favorites at Mutant Reviewers, and for a good reason.
 It’s that rare breed of romantic comedy that not only appeals to both guys and girls equally, but also pleases the soul with humorous quips galore.
-Even if you’re one of those stoic “I don’t need love because I have my video games/cats” individuals, you might do well to swallow that pride and pop in Cutting Edge.
+Even if you’re one of those stoic “I don’t need love because I have my video games/cats” individuals, you might do well to swallow that pride and pop in this flick.

-Why The Cutting Edge works for many people goes beyond the simple eye candy of Sweeney and Kelly (although, that doesn’t hurt).
+The Cutting Edge works almost entirely on the chemistry between Sweeney and Kelly.
 It’s because it’s always far more enjoyable watching your romantic leads not like each other initially, instead of being sweethearts from the first minute on.
 Kate and Doug all but hate each other, their worlds and attitudes wholly incompatible, and their chances of pulling off anything other than murder slim.
 So, of course they’re going to make it to the shiny gates of kissing delight sooner or later.
 We just get to enjoy the journey.

 Each gender gets its own hero/villain to root for, and The Cutting Edge isn’t biased toward one or the other, like so many romantic movies I could name.
 Here, both Kate and Doug give as good as they get, and the end result is iron sharpening iron.
 With lip smooching.